-Where a pupil continues to make less than expected progress, despite evidence based support and interventions that are matched to the pupil's area of need, the SENCO may advise involving specialists.
-Advice may be sought by parents with the SENCO involvement from external agencies regarding strategies to best meet the specific needs of a student.
+Where a pupil continues to make less than expected progress, despite evidence-based support and interventions that are matched to the pupil's area of need, the SENCO may advise involving specialists.
+Advice will be sought and funded by parents with the SENCO involvement from external agencies regarding strategies to best meet the specific needs of a student.